 These national standards were initially put in place by the United States Congress and have since been updated by other organizations, such as the Office for Civil Rights and the Department of Health and Human Services (HHS) in order to offer better protection to patients and their medical records.

 Anyone working directly in the healthcare industry – such as doctors and other healthcare providers, their business associates, and those working in related fields handling patient information – must comply meticulously with HIPAA regulations.

 Healthcare professionals found guilty of committing HIPAA violations are subject to steep penalties, so it is important to be intimately familiar with these guidelines.
-Employers in affected industries are encouraged to seek out a free HIPAA compliance checklist on the web and distribute it among their staff to promote HIPAA awareness.
+Employers in affected industries are encouraged to seek out a HIPAA compliance checklist on the web and distribute it among their staff to promote HIPAA awareness.

 Read on for a detailed explanation of the HIPAA regulatory standards.
 This article is a good complement to our HIPAA training for employees course.

 What is the Health Insurance Portability and Accountability Act of 1996?

 HIPAA is a law put into place by Congress with the assistance of the Department of Health and Human Services in order to safeguard the privacy and security of the medical information of patients across the United States.